ITISFoundation/osparc-docs/docs/d1.1-report/tech/parts/demos.md

 information reaches the client-side it is rendered using  ```three.js```.

-**NOTE**: These three demonstrations were presented live during the meeting with the SPARC Subject Matter Experts on December 13, 2017.
+**NOTE**: These three demonstrations were presented live during the webex meeting with the SPARC Subject Matter Experts on December 13, 2017.